Dhanyawadi: Mahamuni Buddha

+Society

+Dhanyawadi, meaning "grain-blessed" in Pali, was a significant city whose culture was influenced by India but also shared common traits with other Southeast Asian regions connected through maritime trade, like the Pyu polities of Burma and the Mon of Thailand and Vietnam.

+The city had fertile land for rice cultivation and traded goods like beeswax and stick-lac from local hill tribes.
+Its location along the Tharechaung River allowed for trade with China, India, and Europe, especially after disruptions to overland routes.
+This brought Arakan into broader trade networks and introduced Indian cultural and religious ideas.

+Dhanyawadi Site

 The site is approximately 180 mi north by north east of Sittwe, and lies between the Kaladan River and Thare Chaung (Thare Stream).
 Like much of Northern Rakhine State, it is in a hilly locale.
 Much of it is now deserted, with the only signs of civilisation being the stalls around the Mahamuni and meditation centres, opened to cater to the influx of pilgrims to the Mahamuni shrine (not the Mahamuni Image).

 The site can be reached by a one and a half to two hours bus ride from Mrauk U. Up until the mid-1950s, Dhanyawadi could also be reached by boat from the Thare Chaung, but pollution and silting has almost blocked the canal leading to the site.
 Its city walls were made of brick, and form an irregular circle with a perimeter of about 9.6 km, enclosing an area of about 4.42 km2.
 Remains of the city wall, and the palace compound are still visible.
 Beyond the walls, the remains of a wide moat, now silted over and covered by paddy fields, are still visible in places.
 The remains of brick fortifications can be seen along the hilly ridge which provided protection from the west.
 Within the city, a similar wall and moat enclose the palace site, which has an area of 0.26 km2, and another wall surrounds the palace itself.
 Aerial photographs indicate that Dhanyawadi's irrigation channels and storage tanks were centred at the palace site.